lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### January 16, 2018

+Do I even need to give this game to Olli, or otherwise "finish" it?
+Gifting it was never *really* the reason I was working on it...

 ### January 13, 2018

 I moved the code to https://trinket.io/python/d2db979527 but I am getting a slightly impenetrable error... it doesn't seem able to import properly between my various bits of code.